-Tamoxifen is sometimes used in women who have a high risk of breast cancer, to prevent breast cancer from developing.
+Women who have a high risk of breast cancer because of a family history might have tamoxifen.
+This is to reduce the risk of breast cancer from developing.

 Many breast cancers are stimulated to grow by the female sex hormones oestrogen and progesterone.
-These breast cancers are called hormone sensitive or hormone receptor positive.
-Tamoxifen is usually prescribed for people who have oestrogen receptors in the breast cancer cells.
-These cells are called oestrogen receptor positive or ER positive.
+These breast cancers are called hormone sensitive or hormone receptor positive breast cancers.

 Tamoxifen comes as a tablet that you swallow.
 It is also available as a liquid.